AlexsLemonade/training-modules/virtual-setup/working-with-your-own-data.md

 This guide will take you through how to get your data onto our RStudio server so you can begin analyzing your own data!

 ### Things to know before uploading your data:
-- If you are uploading data from human samples, **please be sure that you are doing so in a manner that is consistent with participant consents and your institution’s rules**.
+- If you are uploading data from human patient sequencing samples, **please be sure that you are doing so in a manner that is consistent with participant consents and your institution’s rules**.
+The only human data that is permissible for upload to our server is non-identifiable and has been summarized to non-sequence level.

-- Initially, we have equipped you with **50 GB of space** (if the data you would like to upload is larger than this, please consult on of the CCDL team members through Slack for assistance).
+- Initially, we have equipped you with **50 GB of space** (if the data you would like to upload is larger than this, please consult one of the CCDL team members through Slack for assistance).

 - If you don't have your own data that you are looking to analyze, but would like real transcriptomic datasets to practice with, see our recommended list here:
 TODO: Add info about recommended datasets.